robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 closed habitat consisted of coniferous forest, conifer scrub, broadleaf forest, and mixed-wood forest habitat types.

-### Social network analysis
+### Generating multilayer social networks

-We used R package spatsoc (Robitaille et al. 2019) in *R version* (R CITATION) to generate proximity-based social networks (PBSN) from GPS telemetry data.
-We generated social networks for each herd in each season based on proximity of GPS fixes for individual caribou: we assumed association between two individuals if simultaneous GPS fixes (i.e., recorded within 5 minutes of each other) were within 50 m of one another (Lesmerises et al. 2018).
+We used R package spatsoc (Robitaille et al. 2019) in *R version* (R CITATION) to generate proximity-based social network layers from GPS telemetry data (see above).
+We generated monolayer association networks for caribou in each habitat and season based on proximity of GPS fixes for individual caribou: we assumed association between two individuals if simultaneous GPS fixes (i.e., recorded within 5 minutes of each other) were within 50 m of one another (Lesmerises et al. 2018).
 We represented individuals in our networks by nodes and associations between individuals were represented by edges.

 We applied the ‘chain rule’, where each discrete spatiotemporal GPS fix was buffered by 50 m and we considered individuals in the same group if